A Survey of Reinforcement Learning from Human Feedback: Introduction

 Another concept, \glsintro{SSRL}, introduced by \citet{christiano2016semisupervised} and discussed by \citet{amodei2016concrete}, refers to an \gls{RL} setting where an agent receives feedback on a subset of its experiences.
 The initial discussions of \gls{SSRL} focused on absolute feedback on subsets of the agent's experiences, making the concept complementary to \gls{PbRL}.
 In contrast to \gls{PbRL} and \gls{RLHF}, the term \gls{SSRL} seems to be used less in the recent literature.

-In our work, we adopt the viewpoint that \gls{RLHF} is a broader category that encompasses various approaches where human feedback is used to define the objective of an \gls{RL} agent.
-In this definition, \gls{RLHF} encompasses both \gls{PbRL} and \gls{SSRL}.
+We adopt the view that \gls{RLHF} broadly encompasses all approaches using human feedback to define \gls{RL} objectives, including both \gls{PbRL} and \gls{SSRL}.
 As the definitions and distinctions between these terms are not universally agreed upon, these distinctions are based on our interpretation of the current predominant usage of these terms in the literature.